tjguk/networkzero/docs/design-questions.rst

   solution on a given platform.
 But cross-platform support is spotty, and it's more geared towards, eg, printer discovery and machine discovery.
   What we're after is a little more ad hoc and transient.

   The discovery API is simply advertise / discover.
-If it turns out that those can be implemented more simply and/or robustly on top of a zeroconf service -- or some other existing library -- then we can switch to that under the covers.
+If it turns out that those can be implemented more simply and/or robustly on top of a zeroconf service---or some other existing library---then we can switch to that under the covers.

 * Do we want to allow multiple services to register under the same name?